RyanWelly/lisp-in-rs-macros/EXPLANATION.md

-Once we can evaluate our variant of the lambda calculus, evaluating lisp is relatively trivial.
+Once we can evaluate our variant of the lambda calculus, extending it to lisp is relatively trivial.
 We just need to adjust our machine so that apply works on more than just lambdas/closures, and add support for "special forms", which are lisp functions where the arguments aren't evaluated like normal.
-These include quote, cond, and define.